top of page

 What kind of trails guide jobs are there?

-As an apprentice trails guide, you can qualify for many different trails guide jobs.
-Lodges and reserves typically support an entry-level guide as they gain the hours and experience needed to become a lead trails guide.
-You can find jobs posted on many field guide social media platforms or directly on lodge and reserve websites.
-As a Bushwise alumni, you can also speak to our staff about various trails guide jobs – from trails guide to horse trails guide.
+As a Backup Trails Guide, you can qualify for various trails guide jobs.
+Lodges and reserves typically support an entry-level guide as they gain the hours and experience needed to become an Advanced Trails Guide.
+You can find jobs posted on many field guide social media platforms and directly on lodge and reserve websites.
+As a Bushwise alumni, you can also speak to our staff about various trails guide jobs – from walking safari guide to horseback trails guide.

 Some companies, such as Africa on Foot (a Bushwise placement location), specialise in walking safaris.
-You could begin your career as an assistant or apprentice trails guide, working with a qualified guide, and gaining hours and experience.
+You could begin your career as a Backup Trails Guide, working with an Advanced Trails Guide, and gain hours and experience.
+The Advanced Trails Guide will verify your progress.
 Or you might get a job as a safari guide at a reputable lodge, reserve or protected area.
-Most of these field guide jobs also involve walking safaris, so you will gain experience as you work.
+Most of these safari guide jobs also involve walking safaris, so you will gain experience as you work.
 Many companies encourage their guides to gain additional qualifications and will help you as you grow in your career.
-Buswise can also assist you with finding the best job for your specific interests.

 Horseback trails guide

-A popular type of trails guide job is horseback trails guide.
+A popular type of trails guide job is a horseback trails guide.
 This career is unique and qualifications for this position are still being developed.
 Not all reserves offer horseback trails, as this requires guides who are not only skilled with being around dangerous game, but also know about horses and are confident riders.

 Although there are currently no specific certifications for horseback trails guides, lodges and reserves do tend to require certain qualifications for their guides.
-They want candidates that are experienced working with horses and riding trails, either single day trips or overnight.
-Ideally they also want people who can manage stables and look after their horses.
-Depending on the type of reserve (Big Five or not), they may require a trails guide certification, ARH and dangerous game experience.
-Job requirements vary between lodges.
+They want candidates who are experienced working with horses and riding trails, either on single-day trips or overnight.
+Ideally, they also want people who can manage stables and look after their horses.

 There are a few places in the Greater Kruger National Park and other protected areas in South Africa that offer horseback trails.
 Wait a Little is a horseback trails company located in Makalali and Karongwe, near our Bushwise campus and the GVI Karongwe research base.
 Ants Hill and Ants Nest in the Waterberg, specialise in horseback safaris.
 Horseback trails are also popular in places like Botswana, Zimbabwe and Kenya, with companies such as African Horse Safaris offering experiences around the continent.

-Bushwise students have even worked for some of these tour operators, so it’s definitely possible to become a horseback trails guide if that’s where your passion lies.
+Bushwise students have even worked for some of these tour operators, so it’s possible to become a horseback trails guide if that’s where your passion lies.